 The remains of a mid-19th-century fort along with superb views of the city can be found at the summit of the 200 meter high Princess Hill.
 Nearby you can see the sultan's palace and state mosque, although these are normally closed to the public.
 After the climb you will take a well-deserved lunch at one of the local restaurants in town.

 One particularly unique place to visit just outside Terengganu is Pulau Duyong.
-On this island the legendary boat builder Abdulla Muda has been making hand crafted wooden boats, all made from memory, for the last 50 years.
-You can wander around the tiny boat yard, seeing the unfinished vessels taking shape, and have a chat to some of the workers.
-With orders from as far afield as New Zealand and Canada, Abdulla Muda is famous the world over for his traditional methods and the reliability of his boats.
+On this island the legendary boat builder Abdullah Muda has been making handcrafted wooden boats, all made from memory, for the last 50 years.
+You can wander around the tiny boatyard, seeing the unfinished vessels taking shape, and have a chat to some of the workers.
+With orders from as far afield as New Zealand and Canada, Abdullah Muda is famous the world over for his traditional methods and the reliability of his boats.